mountain-bay/cs107-FinalProject/docs/documentation.md

 # We get new Var objects with updated values and derivatives from x = 5
 ```

-You can get the value and derivative of various functions at any given point using these methods
+You can get the value and derivative of various functions at any given point using these methods.

 ## Organization